 First, Reiki is not an invasive or intrusive procedure and does not involve any massage or manipulation of the body.
 You will not need to undress, or even wear particular clothing for your session.
 Instead should focus on being comfortable.
 The laying on of hands to transfer energy is a powerful process — some practitioners do not even make contact — and can take place through everyday clothing.

 Second, Reiki is a treatment for the whole body, rather than specific parts of the anatomy.
 Although you might be visiting a practitioner to deal with a particular problem or issue, Reiki works on your whole body’s energy flow, or ki.
-Because bodily problems are caused by blocks in that energy flow a practitioner will seek to remove those blocks to improve the body’s ki.
+Bodily problems are caused by blocks in that energy flow a practitioner will seek to remove those blocks to improve the body’s ki.
 So although they will be using Reiki to address a specific problem, they may need to work on a totally different part of the body to the one that is creating physical symptoms.

 What can you expect to feel?